stefanmarks/stefanmarks.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am Senior Lecturer above the Bar at the <a href="https://aut.ac.nz" target="_blank">Auckland University of Technology</a>, New Zealand.
+I am Associate Professor at the <a href="https://aut.ac.nz" target="_blank">Auckland University of Technology</a>, New Zealand.

 I lecture Creative Technologies at <a href="https://www.aut.ac.nz/study/study-options/architecture-and-built-environment" target="_blank">Huri Te Ao/School of Future Environments</a>.